nyeogmi/moogle/README.md

 `moogle` provides data structures for the four two-way relationship types used in database programming: one-to-one, one-to-many, many-to-one, and many-to-many.
 For each type, it provides two data structures:

 - a "raw" data structure (ex.
-RawOneToOne): a very thin implementation of that relationship over `BTreeMap`
+RawOneToOne): a very thin implementation of that relationship over `BTreeMap` or `BTreeSet`
 - a "shared" data structure (ex.
-OneToOne): a shareable implementation of that relationship over `RefCell<BTreeMap>`
+OneToOne): a shareable implementation of that relationship over `RefCell<BTreeMap>` or `RefCell<BTreeSet>`

-I haven't profiled the Moogle types yet, but based on their implementation (a very thin layer over `BTreeMap`) I'd expect the raw types to be within an order of magnitude of `BTreeMap` in all cases.
-In cases with a lot of reads and few writes, I would expect the shared versions to approach `BTreeMap` performance but not reach it.
+I haven't profiled the Moogle types yet, but based on their implementation (a very thin layer over `BTreeMap` or `BTreeSet`) I'd expect the raw types to be within an order of magnitude of the underlying implementation in all cases.
+Set operations usually require two insertions, and inserts need to be done in both directions, meaning you can expect my code to be 1/4 as fast as a simple b-tree at most.

+In cases with a lot of reads and few writes, I would expect the shared versions to approach `Raw` performance but not reach it.

 ## Motivation